 The College School is committed to preparing students for their places in the 21st century.
 Our technology commitment includes an ongoing investment in hardware and software, as well as a focus on technology support in all aspects of the academic program.

-Using technology in the classrooms, students access the Accelerated Reader program to assess reading comprehension, First in Mathto review and reinforce mathematical concepts, and Type-to-Learn, to teach tough typing skills.
+- Using technology in the classrooms, students access the Accelerated Reader program to assess reading comprehension, IXL to review and reinforce mathematical concepts, and Type-to-Learn, to teach tough typing skills.

-All classroom computers have access to the Internet via the University’s high-speed connection and are protected by the State of Delaware filtering software.
+- All classroom computers have access to the Internet via the University’s high-speed connection and are protected by the Barracuda filtering software.

 - A special class in Technology has been designed with age-appropriate activities to help students gain experience with a wide range of technology applications and their uses in academics.
 This class introduces research skills and Web 2.0 activities, such as Tux Paint (tuxpaint.org), glogster (glogster.com), and Scratch, a programming language (scratch.mit.edu).

 Click here for a letter about purchasing computers.